 Seeing your most loved dog breeds with spotted tongues most time is termed to be that the dog is a Chow mix.

-Does a black spot on a dogs tongue actually mean that he’s really a Chow mix?
+Does a black spot on a dog’s tongue mean that he’s really a Chow mix?
 The answer to the question is: No!

 The blue-black tongue is one of Chow’s most evident physical appearances.
 Sad that this feature is largely misunderstood amongst pet owners.

-Being an ancient ancestor of many breeds today, the big dog black tongue is a mystery to many; we still don’t know why or how he came to have it.
+Being an ancient ancestor of many breeds today, the big dog’s black tongue is a mystery to many; we still don’t know why or how he came to have it.

-One thing is certain; the Chow is really not the only breed with a blue-black tongue.
+One thing is certain; the Chow is not the only breed with a blue-black tongue.
 The Chinese Shar-Pei shares this trait as well.
-A few other animals like the bear, giraffe, and other breeds of cattle including the jersey portray this characteristic as well.
+A few other animals like the bear, giraffe, and other breeds of cattle, including the jersey, portray this characteristic as well.

 How does a Dog Feel When Rehomed?

-We can also tell you out rightly that spotted tongues are a common thing in dogs- more than 30 pure breeds are known to be members of dogs with spot all over their tongue.
+We can also tell you out rightly that spotted tongues are common in dogs- more than 30 pure breeds are known to be members of dogs with a spot all over their tongue.

 Golden Retrievers, Labs, and Shepherds are also known to have spots on their tongues.
 In fact, over 30 breeds are prone to spotted tongues.